How To Run 100 Miles: Essential Training Guide + Training Plan

 Mileage, and lots of it

-Whether you are running your first, or are a 100-mile veteran, time on your feet, in general, is imperative.
+Whether you are running your first or are a 100-mile veteran, time on your feet is imperative.

-Mileage will depend on your specific goal, so take a look at our different 100 miler training plans to get a better idea of how much weekly mileage you will need to put in.
+Mileage will depend on your specific goal, so look at our different 100-mile training plans to better understand how much weekly mileage you will need to put in.

 (scroll to the end of this article for access to our free, customizable 100-mile training plans).